 Method 2 - Color Picker

-Higher Logic's native design tool, Color Picker allows you to easily select and apply colors to different aspects of your site, and to emails generated from your Discussions.
+Higher Logic's native design tool, Color Picker allows you to select and apply colors to different aspects of your site, and to emails that are generated from your Discussions.
 This Theme option is a great choice for those without any specialized knowledge of CSS, as no coding is required and color selections are done by simply selecting them or entering hex codes.
 Editable colors are organized in the eight available tabs, and changes made to each class is previewed in the Sample area to the right.